j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 (photo: Kristiaan Van Ermengem)

 Out of breath, Bryan gasped: "We're here to meet the Prince and Princess, but we've forgotten our tickets!".
-The guard just scowled, and looked us up and down.

 So much for security!

-Once inside we sprinted up the stairs and down the corridor.
-There was a maze of hallways and we had no idea where we were going.
-Luckily, we ran into our contact from A&M, who'd been frantically searching for us.
-He ushered us into an ornate, high-ceiling room where about 15 people, including the members of Supertramp, stood talking quietly.
+Luckily, we ran into our contact from A&M Records, who'd been frantically searching for us.
+He ushered us into an ornate, high-ceilinged room where a dozen people, including the members of Supertramp, stood talking quietly.

 audio above: In the mid-1990s a Vancouver radio station recorded a "twisted tune" parody of the song "Diana", re-titled "Viagra".